TunaLobster/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Additional information
 ======================

 More information about compass configuration can be found in :ref:`Advanced Compass Setup <common-compass-setup-advanced>`.
-This includes instructions for how to set up additional compasses, :ref:`automatic setting of offsets<automatic-compass-offset-calibration>`, non-standard compass alignments, :ref:`compassmot <copter:common-compass-setup-advanced_compassmot_compensation_for_interference_from_the_power_wires_escs_and_motors>`, etc.
+This includes instructions for how to set up additional compasses, :ref:`automatic setting of offsets<automatic-compass-offset-calibration>`, non-standard compass alignments, :ref:`compassmot <common-compass-setup-advanced_compassmot_compensation_for_interference_from_the_power_wires_escs_and_motors>`, etc.

 General discussion on magnetic interference and ways to reduce it can be found in :ref:`Magnetic Interference <common-magnetic-interference>`.